awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 This component provides the following configuration parameters that you can customize when you deploy the component\.
 Some parameters require that the AWS IoT Greengrass Core software restarts to take effect\.
 For more information about why and how to configure this component, see [Configure the AWS IoT Greengrass Core software](configure-greengrass-core-v2.md)\.

 `iotRoleAlias`
-The AWS IoT role alias that points to an IAM role\.
+<a name="nucleus-component-configuration-iot-role-alias"></a>The AWS IoT role alias that points to a token exchange IAM role\.
 The AWS IoT credentials provider assumes this role to allow the Greengrass core device to interact with AWS services\.
+For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.
 When you run the AWS IoT Greengrass Core software with the `--provision true` option, the software provisions a role alias and sets its value in the nucleus component\.
-For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.

 `networkProxy`
 \(Optional\) The network proxy to use for all connections\.
 For more information, see [Connect on port 443 or through a network proxy](configure-greengrass-core-v2.md#configure-alpn-network-proxy)\.